The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Earl Starkey of Sophisticated-Travel.

-Evil eyes and lanterns and hookah pipes make perfect souvenirs and can be found all over the Grand Bazaar in a wide range of prices.
-Turkish towels are renowned the world over: Haremlique sells my favorites and also has great linens.
+Evil eyes, lanterns, and hookah pipes make perfect souvenirs and can be found all over the Grand Bazaar in a wide range of prices.
+Turkish towels are renowned the world over: Haremlique sells excellent ones and also has great linens.

 You can’t go wrong at Armaggan, a magnificent store with unique and gorgeous designer items from Turkey.

-You cannot leave a tip on your credit card.
-You should tip in cash, and 10 percent is customary in restaurants.
+You cannot leave a tip on your credit card; tip in cash.
+Ten percent is customary in restaurants.
 Turkish people do not tip taxi drivers.

-People often ask me how to dress in Istanbul, but this is a very sophisticated city and normal Western garb is worn here.
-Definitely bring a European plug for your electronic equipment, especially now that the TSA has said it will confiscate any electronic equipment that cannot power up coming back to the United States.
-I recommend that women bring their own headscarf for visiting mosques.
+Bring a European plug for your electronic equipment.
+Women should bring their own headscarf for visiting mosques.
 Some of the streets are made of cobblestones, so a comfortable pair of shoes is a must.